soot-oss/SootUp/sootup.apk.frontend/ANDROID_CALL_GRAPH_PLAN.md

 4. **Layout XML parsing.** Parse `res/layout*/*.xml` (binary XML, same `axml` dependency) for `android:onClick` attributes — a widget wired straight to a `void method(View)` by name, with no `setOnClickListener` call site for step 3 to find.
-Extraction only yields method *names*, not which activity uses which layout (that needs a `resources.arsc` parser to resolve `R.layout.*` constants back to file names, not implemented), so every extracted name is checked against every manifest-declared activity — an over-approximation in the same spirit as step 3. **[Implemented in this pass.]**
+Extraction yields method names per layout file. **[Implemented in this pass.]**

+   **Update:** matching an extracted name to the *specific* activity that inflates that layout — originally deferred for lack of a `resources.arsc` parser — is now implemented too; see "Post-completion addition: precise `android:onClick` resolution via `resources.arsc`" near the end of this document.
+A layout this can't confidently attribute to one activity still falls back to the original over-approximation described above, so nothing regressed — precision is additive.

 5. **Entry-point generation.** Combine the manifest model (1) and lifecycle tables (2) into the actual `List<MethodSignature>` passed to